 The annotations on both listings for copper sulfate state, "Application rates are limited to those which do not increase baseline soil test values for copper over a timeframe agreed upon by the producer and accredited certifying agent."
 Those who certify organic rice producers should be, therefore, obtaining test results for copper.
-Those test results should be requested by the CS and provided to the public-listings may remain anonymous-prior to the Fall 2021 meeting.
+As we have urged, these test results should have been requested by the CS and provided to the public-listings may remain anonymous-prior to the Fall 2021 meeting.

-Copper sulfate should be sunsetted from organic production.
+Copper sulfate should be sunsetted from organic rice production.

 The annotation-which recognizes the toxicity of copper in the soil-is one indicator that copper sulfate should not remain on the National List forever.
-Even more important are the data on ecotoxicity presented above.
+Even more important are the data on ecotoxicity and carcinogenicity presented above.
 The toxic effects on the aquatic and semi-aquatic organisms who inhabit rice paddies as a substitute for natural wetlands make copper sulfate incompatible with organic production and unacceptable to organic consumers.
-It is time to phase out this toxic chemical from organic production.
+It is time to eliminate this toxic chemical from organic production.